bccbass/WebserverParentFolder/README.md

 ### **Database Relations (R9)**

 Modelling the complex and weblike interactions of session musicians and the recordings to which they have contributed over careers that often span decades poses many unique challenges.
 It required a great deal of consideration to construct a database structure that was logical and normalized but allowed room for the organic and serpentine nature of the data being recorded.
 The models were constructed in a hierarchical manner, nesting each progressive entity via a primary/foreign key relationship.
-There was one many-to-many relationship tracked, joining musicians who could perform on a song with the many songs they contributed to.
+There was one many-to-many relationship tracked, joining musicians who performed on a song with the many songs they contributed to.
 The spirit of the hierarchy is: artists _have_ albums _that have_ tracks _that have_ musicians _who are associated with an_ instrument.

 - Artist:
   ![artist-model](./docs/models/artists-model.png)
   The artist model stores the artist, ensemble or band that an album is recorded by.
 As the scope of the API is primarily focused on the session musicians involved, and general information about most recording artists is readly available, this model is light on extra data.
 It should be noted that session musicans can also be artists, and in this instance they would be seperate entities as the roles of artist and musician are purposefully bifurcated for this context.
 This can be seen in the case of `"Davis, Miles"` the artist and `"Miles Davis"` the trumpeter.
 The artist model is an entity with ownership of a recorded album (think of bands, ensembles, symphony orchestras), so in this instance there is an implicit role coercion of a musician who has released albums under their own name to an artist entity.
-This was necessary as can be seen by examining the converse scenario: The Rolling Stones or the New York Philharmonic could not be classified as musicians within this database model.
-Additionally, because the Musician model stores data that is more pertinent to an indivudal human being the decision was made to create these seperate entities as their functions within the music industry were so different.
+This was necessary as can be seen by examining the converse scenario: Nirvana or the New York Philharmonic could not be classified as musicians within this database model.

 - Album:
   ![album-model](./docs/models/albums-model.png)